intermine/im-docs/docs/get-started/tutorial/index.rst

 Each of the fields has appropriate getters and setters generated for it, note that these are `interfaces` and are turned into actual classes dynamically at runtime - this is how the model copes with multiple inheritance.

-4. Automatically created database tables in the postgres database specified in `biotestmine.properties` as `db.production` - in our case `malariamine`.
+4. Automatically created database tables in the postgres database specified in `biotestmine.properties` as `db.production` - in our case `biotestmine`.
 Log into this database and list the tables and the columns in the protein table:

 .. code-block:: bash